helenclx/100-days-of-code/r1-log.md

 ### Day 23: 25 January 2024.
 Thursday

-**Today's Progress:** Built and completed a roman numeral converter as a certification project for freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.
+**Today's Progress:** Built and completed a Roman numeral converter as a certification project for freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.

-**Thoughts:** Previously, I had done the roman numeral converter certification project for freeCodeCamp’s Legacy JavaScript Algorithms and Data Structures curriculum, but in the updated curriculum I would need to revise my code since the project is now built on a web page.
+**Thoughts:** Previously, I had done the Roman numeral converter certification project for freeCodeCamp’s Legacy JavaScript Algorithms and Data Structures curriculum, but in the updated curriculum I would need to revise my code since the project is now built on a web page.